Abeeway/configuration_manager/README.md

 ### Users

-Users can be identified using OpenID infrastructure.
-To do so, you'll need to specify following variables :
+Users are identified using OpenID infrastructure.
+To do so, the tool needs an OpenID authorithy.
+To define one, you've got to specify following variables :

 * `IDENTITY__AUTHORITY`: this is the url of the authority that is used for identification ;